yatli24/DB-FGM_Analysis/README.md

 final_report.rmd - Main report file

-Helper_functions - Folder that contains helper functions from the paper's GitHub used to recreate simulations
+Helper_functions - Folder that contains helper functions used to recreate simulations, where a select few are from the paper's GitHub

 scripts - Folder that contains R scripts that replicate research paper's findings and figures, and performs report's unique data analysis scenario